searls/feed2gram/README.md

 ```

 It means your photo is too avant garde for a mainstream normie platform like
 Instagram.
-Make sure all images' aspect ratiosa re between 4:5 and 1.91:1 or
+Make sure all images' aspect ratios are between 4:5 and 1.91:1 or
 else the post will fail.